Skip to Content

 Calgary is just another few hours north, but it’s worth delaying your arrival to detour through the spectacular Kananaskis Valley if you have the time.

-Prince of Wales Hotel – Treat yourself with a stay at one of the most iconic hotels in the Canadian Rockies (those views!)
+Indulge in a relaxing stay at the Prince of Wales Hotel, one of the most iconic hotels in the Canadian Rockies (those views!)

 Back view of Gemma standing in front of scenic mountain view in the Kananaskis Valley